25 Essential IELTS Bar Chart Vocabulary for Band 7+ Writing

 Share

-IELTS Bar Chart vocabulary is a must-have tool if you’re preparing for Writing Task 1 and want to impress the examiner.
-Bar charts are one of the most common visuals in IELTS Academic Writing — and the way you describe them can make or break your score.
+IELTS Bar Chart vocabulary is essential if you want to score Band 7 or higher in Writing Task 1.
+Bar charts are one of the most common visuals in IELTS Academic Writing, and the way you describe them can make or break your score.

-The better your word choice, the more fluent, varied, and academic your writing sounds — and that means higher bands.
+In short, the better your vocabulary, the more fluent and academic your writing sounds — and that means a higher band score.

 Basic Verb Band 7+ Alternative